La Jolla Beach & Tennis Club

-The La Jolla Beach and Tennis Club is a private social club located on the shores of the La Jolla area of San Diego, California.
+The La Jolla Beach & Tennis Club is a private social club and resort in La Jolla, a community in San Diego, California.

 History

 The first foundation for the club began in 1927, when the area was designated for a private yacht club.
 The land was purchased in 1935 by newspaperman Frederick William Kellogg, who began developing the property into what it is today.
-As of 2018, the club is still owned by the Kellogg family.
+As of 2024, the club is still owned by the Kellogg family.